kosukeimai/qss/README.md

 # QSS (Quantitative Social Science) [![Build Status](https://travis-ci.org/kosukeimai/qss.svg?branch=master)](https://travis-ci.org/kosukeimai/qss)
 Supplementary Materials for the book,
 **[Quantitative Social Science: An Introduction](http://press.princeton.edu/titles/11025.html)**, published by Princeton University Press in 2017.
+See the [book website](http://qss.princeton.press/).
 It is also available for purchase at vendors like [Amazon](https://www.amazon.com/Quantitative-Social-Science-Kosuke-Imai/dp/0691175462).